robert/robert.github.com/_posts/2019-08-06-peeking-through-stock-option-exercise-windows.md

 >
 > Note that while I am a careful driver and a delight at dinner parties, I am most emphatically not a lawyer or an accountant.
 You should not taking anything I say at face value.

-The high-risk nature of most private technology companies is often masked by survivorship bias, boosterism, and good old-fashioned over-optimism.
+The high-risk nature of privately-held technology companies is often masked by survivorship bias, boosterism, and good old-fashioned over-optimism.
 But this risk still makes life confusing and easy to screw up for anyone who receives a significant portion of their compensation in the form of stock options.

 <p align="center">
 <img src="/images/exercise-windows-squash.png" />